acidburn0zzz/jetpack-sdk/doc/dev-guide-source/addon-development/xul-migration.md

 ## Should You Migrate? ##

-See this [guide to the benefits and limitations of SDK development compared to XUL development](dev-guide/addon-development/sdk-vs-xul.html).
+See this [comparison of the benefits and limitations of SDK development and XUL development](dev-guide/addon-development/sdk-vs-xul.html).

 Whether you should migrate a particular add-on is largely a matter of how well the SDK's supported APIs meet its needs.